simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

  - No pages may be shown to the user from the `process`-function.
 Instead, the request state should be saved, and the user should be redirected to a new page.
 This must be done to prevent unpredictable events if the user for example reloads the page.
  - No state information should be stored in the filter object.
 It must instead be stored in the request state array.
 Any changes to variables in the filter object may be lost.
  - The filter object must be serializable.
 It may be serialized between being constructed and the call to the `process`-function.
 This means that, for example, no database connections should be created in the constructor and later used in the `process`-function.

+*Note*: An Auth Proc Filter will not work in the "Test authentication sources" option in the web UI of a SimpleSAMLphp IdP.
+It will only be triggered in conjunction with an actual SP.
+So you need to set up an IdP *and* and SP when testing your filter.

 Don't hestitate to ask on the SimpleSAMLphp mailinglist if you have problems or questions, or want to share your *Auth Proc Filter* with others.